 Ad RAD Intel

-The company's proprietary AI-tech teaches brands how to create and deliver content that reads the room.
-RAD's tech helps brands understand why content works, who it actually resonates with, and what to say next.
-Now, brands can stop guessing and start making ads that actually land.
+RAD Intel is teaching brands - with proprietary tech - how to read the room.
+Their AI helps brands understand why content works, who it actually resonates with, and what to say next.
+RAD analyzes real-time audience behavior and predicts what will convert, so brands can stop guessing and start making ads that actually land.

 DISCLOSURE: This is a paid advertisement for RAD Intel's Reg A offering.
 Please read the offering circular and related risks at invest.radintel.ai.